About Natasha & Cameron

 Welcome to The World Pursuit!
 We’re excited to have you join us in our little section of the internet.
 By now, you probably know we run this website called “The World Pursuit.”

-We’re Cameron Seagle and Natasha Alden, and on this site, you’ll find our experiences, photography, and informative travel guides from traveling to over 85 countries and counting.
-We have a passion for traveling, drinking delicious coffee from around the world, being outside and active, taking photos, and many other random things.
+We’re Cameron Seagle and Natasha Alden, and on this site, you’ll find our experiences, photography, and informative travel guides from traveling to over 95 countries and all seven continents!
+We have a passion for traveling, drinking delicious coffee from around the world, hiking, snowboarding, taking photos, and many other random things.

 Our goal is to bring the world to you and give you the resources to get out there and fall in love with travel like we did.
 Unless otherwise noted, every blog post on this website is written by us and comes from our own experiences.